-The move to Canvas aligns the three district colleges with the Online Education Initiative (OEI) of California Community Colleges that strives to provide California community college students with a uniform distance education platform.
+Canvas is a cloud-based learning management system made by Instructure.
+Canvas aligns the three district colleges with the Online Education Initiative (OEI) of California Community Colleges that strives to provide California community college students with a uniform distance education platform.
 The Online Education Initiative (OEI) is a collaborative effort among California Community Colleges (CCCs) to ensure that significantly more students complete their educational goals.
 The initiative strives to increase both access to and success in high-quality online courses.